HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

     object that the reader has open (possesses an hid_t), and max_lag ticks later the reader tries to access the object by hid_t, the reader get an error result, or crash, or access the wrong object.

+36. Make variable-length data work.
+It cannot work in a simple and reliable fashion with VFD SWMR while structural metadata is mixed with user data and stored in raw data pages.
+For a simple example, see the variable-length string test, `vfd_swmr_vlstr`.